 Rail industry substance list

-The Railway Industry Substance List provides a comprehensive and accurate list of the prohibited and declarable chemicals used specifically by the railway industry.
+The Railway Industry Substance List (RISL) provides a comprehensive and accurate list of the prohibited and declarable chemicals used specifically by the railway industry.

 Railway industry substance list